4th Foreign Infantry Regiment

 The activation of the 3rd Battalion in Meknes in October 1948 led to the transformation of the demi-brigade on October 16, 1948.
 It became the new 4th Foreign Infantry Regiment, commanded by Lieutenant Colonel Gabriel Bablon.

 In the meantime, the ongoing war in Indochina was demanding new reinforcements.
 Almost every month, a detachment of 4e REI legionnaires left Africa for the Far East.
 Also, the number of enlisted volunteers increased dramatically in response to the significant losses France had suffered there.
-To relieve the Legion’s motherhouse in Algeria of a difficult task, instruction groups began to appear among Foreign Legion units in North Africa, including the 4e REI, to provide basic training to recruits.
+To partially relieve the motherhouse in Sidi Bel Abbès of its difficult task, instruction groups began to appear among Foreign Legion units in North Africa, including the 4e REI, to provide basic training to recruits.

 In June 1949, the entire 2nd Battalion 4e REI was ordered to deploy to Indochina.
 Redesignated as the 5th Battalion, it was stationed in the Loc Binh sector of Tonkin (the title for Northern Vietnam back then).
 Its legionnaires patrolled the border with China and the roads connecting the sector with the Tonkinese Delta.
 In November 1949, the battalion became the 2nd Battalion of the new 5e REI.